The best hotels in Dakar

 For evenings, the stretch of restaurants along Route de la Corniche Est near Terrou-Bi has solid seafood.
 Les Almadies has the nightlife and the upscale dining, including several Lebanese and French restaurants around the Ngor roundabout that are genuinely good.
 If you're staying in Plateau, Rue Félix Faure and the streets around Hôtel Indépendance are your dining corridor.

-Dakar's best neighborhoods
+Dakar's best hotel regions

 Plateau is the city's nerve center and the easiest base for first-timers, with the best mix of price, access, and atmosphere.
 But if you want the ocean right outside your door, Corniche Est and Route de la Corniche Ouest are worth the extra cash.